LGBTQ Intimate Partner Violence

 No matter the gender of either party in a relationship, many dynamics of abuse are the same.
 An abusive relationship is fueled by the desire of the abuser to have power and control over their partner.
 The abuser uses different types of abuse, including: physical, sexual, emotional, financial, and spiritual.

-Here are some concerns that are particular to the lesbian, gay, bisexual, transgendered, and queer (LGBTQ) community:
+Here are some concerns that are particular to the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community:

 - Abuser may threaten to out the survivor’s sexual orientation, gender identity, or HIV status as a control tactic.